ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not use virtual threads for CPU-bound tasks

-The OS scheduler for platform threads is _preemptive_.
+The OS scheduler for platform threads is preemptive.
 The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly yields.

-The JVM scheduler for virtual threads is _non-preemptive_ (see "Modern operating systems", by Andrew S. Tanenbaum and Herbert Bos, 4th edition, 2015).
-A virtual thread is suspended only if it is blocked on an I/O or other supported operation.
+The JVM scheduler for virtual threads _is_ non-preemptive<sup>*</sup>.
+A virtual thread is suspended, only if it is blocked on an I/O or other supported operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.

+<sub>*see "Modern operating systems", by Andrew S. Tanenbaum and Herbert Bos, 4th edition, 2015</sub>

 ### Write blocking synchronous code in the thread-per-task style